 Warrior Zero Bodyweight Challenge Components

-Warrior Zero Bodyweight Challenge is a digital fitness program including several PDF manuals and tutorial videos, no shipping required.
-There are 3 main components plus 3 bonuses as described below:
+Warrior Zero Bodyweight Challenge is a digital fitness program including several PDF manuals and tutorial videos, with no shipping required.
+There are three main components plus three bonuses as described below:

-The Main Manual – The core of the 13 week program, a manual covering all aspect of tactical training, divided in topics and chapters like:
+The Main Manual – The core of the 13-week program, a manual covering all aspects of tactical training, divided into topics and chapters like:

-- The “Warrior Training Framework” – That is the exercises as used by Precision Fitness Operators, a set of drills devised by military experts to be fit under constant pressure.
+- The “Warrior Training Framework” – That is the exercise used by Precision Fitness Operators, a set of drills devised by military experts to fit under constant pressure.

-- The Elite-8 Exercise Unit – Foundation movements for the conditioning of soldiers.
+- The Elite-8 Exercise Unit – This chapter is about foundation movements for the conditioning of soldiers.

-- Kinetic Chains Development – A very useful aspect of athleticism, strength and efficiency that teaches you to use your whole body muscles in synchrony and not in isolation.
+- Kinetic Chains Development – The author explains the beneficial aspect of athleticism, strength, and efficiency that teaches you to use your whole body muscles in synchrony and not in isolation.

-- Single Rep Cycling – A technique designed to achieve peak conditioning with less repetitions and stress on your body, no soreness allowed.
+- Single Rep Cycling – A technique designed to achieve peak conditioning with fewer repetitions and stress on your body, no soreness allowed.

-- A Workout Scaling Method – This kind of periodization strategy is based on bio-mathematical outlines like those used by Leonardo Da Vinci for the Vitruvian Man.
+- A Workout Scaling Method – This periodization strategy is based on bio-mathematical outlines like Leonardo Da Vinci for the Vitruvian Man.

-Coaching Videos – These are tutorial videos where each movement or set of movements are demonstrated with clear instructions on posture, alignment, ground reaction forces and selective tension.
+Coaching Videos – These are tutorial videos where each movement or set of exercises is demonstrated with precise posture, alignment, ground reaction forces, and selective tension.

-The videos include several interesting tutorials like the 3-legged table test to work out your current strength levels and progress to harder moves, unusual and spine-safe ab exercises, quick recovery techniques, pushup guidance depending on your shoulder type, and many interesting exercises and methods to prime your body for action.
+The videos include several interesting tutorials like the 3-legged table test to work out your current strength levels and progress to more challenging moves, unusual and spine-safe ab exercises, quick recovery techniques, pushup guidance depending on your shoulder type, and many exciting exercises and methods to prime your body for action.